Get through one stage at a time.

 Given the intensity of the stress you're likely to be experiencing right now, it helps to know what to expect in the weeks and months ahead.
 After all, the more you know, the better equipped you'll be to handle the ups and downs that you're likely to face.

 In a famous piece of research, Elisabeth Kübler-Ross identified five different stages of grief that people go through when mourning the death of a loved one.
-Sure, losing a job may not be quite as upsetting as this, however it can be a profoundly unhappy and stressful experience, and it can help to think in terms of Kübler-Ross's stages.
+Sure, losing a job, being made redundant, or being fired, may not be quite as upsetting as this, however it can be a profoundly unhappy and stressful experience, and it can help to think in terms of Kübler-Ross's stages.
 These are:

 Not everyone experiences each stage the same way, or in the same time frame.
 You might skip a stage, or spend a long time in one stage and move quickly through the next one.